Round0000/eleventy-is-cool/documentation/Getting started.md

 # Getting started with Eleventy

-This first section will focus on initial setup of an 11ty project and an introduction to some of its main features.
+This first section will focus on initial setup of an 11ty project and an introduction to some of its main features such as partials, custom data and collections.

 ## Installation and basic configuration